-Optimizing your website for search rankings can mean different things for different industries.
-Have you learned any techniques that are proving more effective than others?
+Optimizing your website for blog SEO strategies that'll win you the top spot in search rankings can mean different things for different industries.
+Choosing the best website builders and learning how to make a website aren't enough these days.
+If you've learned any techniques that are proving more effective than others, then teaching them could be very lucrative.
 What are some tactics that are driving results for other people in your industry?
 Put the strategies and tactics you discover into one handy guide or break them into a series of related blog post ideas for readers to consume based on industry.

 83. Embed the best YouTube videos about your industry into a post